mrsilver76/plex-autoshutdown/README.md

 ## Installation instructions (Windows)

-You need to set up a scheduled task to run the script.
-These instructions assume that you want to turn your server off from between midnight and 6am.
+These instructions assume that you want to turn your server off from between midnight and 6am and that you will check the server status every 15 minutes.

+> :warning: If you check the server status too frequently then there is a higher chance that the server will power off whilst you are picking something else to play.

+You need to set up a scheduled task to run the script:

 - Click on “Start”, type “Task” and select “Task Scheduler”.
 - Click on “Create Task”.